firesim/firesim/docs/Golden-Gate/Bridges.rst

+.. _target-to-host-bridges:

 Target-to-Host Bridges
 ======================

 A custom model in a FireSim Simulation, either CPU-hosted or FPGA-hosted, is deployed by using a *Target-to-Host Bridge*, or Bridge for short.
 Bridges provide the means to inject hardware and software models that produce and consume token streams.

 Bridges enable:

 #. **Deterministic, host-agnostic I/O models.** This is the most common use case.
    Here you instantiate bridges at the I/O boundary of your chip, to provide a simulation models of the environment your design is executing in.
 For an FPGA-hosted model, see FASED memory timing models.
-For co-simulated models see the UARTBridge, BlockDeviceBridge, and TSIBridge.

 #. **Verification against a software golden model.** Attach an bridge (anywhere
    in your target RTL) to an interface you'd like to monitor, (e.g., a processor trace port).
 In the host, you can pipe the token stream coming off this interface to a software model running on a CPU (e.g, a functional ISA simulator).
-See TracerV.

 #. **Distributed simulation.** The original FireSim application.
 You can stitch
    together networks of simulated machines by instantiating bridges at your SoC boundary.
 Then write software models and bridge drivers that move tokens between each FPGA.
-See the SimpleNICBridge.

 #. **Resource optimizations.** Resource-intensive components of the target can
    be replaced with models that use fewer FPGA resources or run entirely in